 - Add 10 grams salt and 25 grams of 80°F/27°C water.
 Use your hands to mix it and make sure the salt is worked through all of it.
 Once the water and salt are mixed in and the dough feels more cohesive, do one or two turns.

 - To do one turn, take the side of the dough furthest away ("12:00" of the bowl), and gently lift it out of the bowl until it stretches, then fold it back on itself towards you ("6:00" of the bowl).
-Wait 10-15 seconds.
-Turn the bowl one-third (about 120 degrees) and repeat.
-Wait and turn one-third and repeat once more.
+Wait 10 seconds.
+Turn the bowl one-third (about 120 degrees) and repeat the lift and fold.
+Wait 10 seconds, turn bowl one-third and repeat lifting and folding.
+This is one turn.

 - This is the first rise for your bread, and it will take 3 to 4 hours if your kitchen is relatively warm (78-82°F/25-28°C).
 In a cooler kitchen, it will take at least 4 hours, maybe longer.
 Leave the dough in its bowl and cover it with a kitchen towel.

 - Every 30 minutes, do one gentle turn of the bread.
-During the bulk fermentation, you want your dough to aerate, so don’t push all the bubbles out as you turn.
+During the bulk fermentation, you want your dough to aerate, so don’t knead or push all the bubbles out as you turn.

 - Dough will increase in volume noticeably after a few hours.
 (A good rule of thumb is you want it to roughly double in size.)

-- Flour your work surface and use a spatula to flip the dough out onto the floured surface.
+- Flour your work surface and use a spatula to pour the dough out onto the floured surface.
+A tea ball works very well for dusting flour.

-- Fold the dough onto itself, and flip it over so the seam is down.
+- Fold the dough back onto itself, and flip it over so the seam is down.

-- Tuck the bottom under to shape it into a ball, and build tension in the outer layer as you shape it.
-Use your bench scraper or your hands to tuck the dough into itself as you go "around" the ball.
+- Tuck the bottom under to shape it into a ball, building tension in the outer layer as you shape it.
+Use your bench scraper or your hands to tuck the dough under into itself as you go "around" the ball.

 - Sprinkle the top of the dough lightly with flour and cover with a kitchen towel.